 Book signings with Bob, of course became very popular in London (left); the cat takes it all in his stride, although more recently James has banned flash photography from these occasions, and stopped everyone petting Bob, as he was getting a little stressed by these things.
 A nice idea has been the website Around the World in 80 Bobs, showing the book against backgrounds of places where it's been read.

-There have been several appearances on national TV in the UK, in which Bob sits calmly next to James, as good as gold (above right): one example is ITV's This Morning (Apr 2012) where Bob's seen wearing a scarf; he now has a huge wardrobe of scarves that admirers have sent in for him, many of them knitted specially.
+There were several appearances on national TV in the UK, in which Bob sat calmly next to James, as good as gold (above right): one example was ITV's This Morning (Apr 2012) where Bob's seen wearing a scarf; he now has a huge wardrobe of scarves that admirers have sent in for him, many of them knitted specially.
 Another of his trademarks is that James has taught him to 'high five' with one of his paws when James holds up his hand.

 In April 2013 Bob (with James) attended the televised British Animal Honours, which celebrate the achievements of the country's most extraordinary animals and the people who work with them.
 He was awarded the 'Tails of the Unexpected' Honour (right), a special award given to an exceptional animal or individual that falls outside of the regular honours categories.